Yes if you hold certain passports you are eligible to get on arrival visa.

 The cost for this type of visa is 120 AED which is subject to change.

-Unfortunately, Indian nationals who don’t hold a US visit visa/ green card or a UK/EU residence visa cannot get an on arrival visa.
-They have to apply for a prepaid Dubai visa.
+Indian nationals who do not hold a US Visit Visa/Green Card or a UK/EU Residence Visa cannot get an on-arrival visa.
+They have to apply for a prepaid Dubai visa.check available prepaid visa options for Indians.

 As of now, Pakistani nationals or passport holders are not eligible for a Dubai on arrival visa.

-If that’s the case, you will have to apply for a prepaid visa and wait until it is issued before travelling to Dubai.
-If booking a prepaid visa, you can choose from any of the
+You will have to apply for a prepaid visa and wait until it is issued.
+If booking a prepaid visa, you can choose from any of the following :

 Yes, the 30 day on-arrival visa can be extended once via the immigration services for a cost of approximately 1000 AED